khalil-poole/osTicket-post-installation/README.md

 ![image](https://github.com/user-attachments/assets/33f483c9-f11f-4aae-844c-625bbc852ac0)

-Connect to the Remote Desktop and then login to osTicket as an Admin using the credentials made in the previous tutorial -> http://localhost/osTicket/scp/login.php
+Connect to the Remote Desktop and then login to osTicket as an Admin using the credentials made in the previous tutorial <a href="http://localhost/osTicket/scp/login.php/"> here.

 <h2>Step 1: Roles, Departments, and Teams</h2>